h5bp/Front-end-Developer-Interview-Questions/README.md

 * Can you describe the difference between progressive enhancement and graceful degradation?
 	* Bonus points for describing feature detection
 * Explain what "Semantic HTML" means.
-* What browser do primary develop in and what developer tools do you use?
+* What browser do you primary develop in and what developer tools do you use?
 * How would you optimize a websites assets/resources?
 	* Looking for a number of solutions which can include:
 		* File concatenation